 Null Hypothesis One (H₀₁): There is no significant relationship between the implementation of modern HRM practices and service delivery in local government councils within Abia Central Senatorial District.

 A Pearson Product-Moment Correlation (PPMC) was conducted to determine the strength and direction of the relationship between overall HRM practices (independent variable) and service delivery outcomes (dependent variable).

-Table 4: PPMC Correlation Between HRM Practices and Service Delivery
+Table 4.
+PPMC Correlation Between HRM Practices and Service Delivery